 In November 2005, the National Kidney Foundation of Illinois launched the nation's first KidneyMobile®, a custom mobile unit offering free prevention education and health screenings for high blood pressure, diabetes and kidney disease to Illinois communities.

 A typical screening includes free comprehensive tests, and each participant has the opportunity to review his/her screening results with a nurse practitioner or trained medical professional on-site.
 They provide necessary recommendations based on screening results, referrals to a health provider and education and tips on maintaining a healthier lifestyle.

-To date, the KidneyMobile® has screened nearly 40,000 people in Illinois.
+To date, the KidneyMobile® has screened over 40,000 people in Illinois.
 Alarmingly, over 80% of those screened were found to have at least one significantly abnormal test result.
 This shocking statistic clearly indicates how important it is to provide free, chronic disease screenings and education in communities throughout Illinois, particularly in areas deemed most at-risk.

 Interested in hosting a screening?
 Click here.

 Learn about who the KidneyMobile® has helped:

 Untreated and/or undiagnosed high blood pressure can cause kidney disease.
 High blood pressure in most adults ages 18-60 is greater than 140/90, or greater than 150/90 if you are over age 60.
 Goals for blood pressure may differ depending on if you have conditions such as diabetes, kidney disease, or protein in your urine.
 Talk to your doctor to find out what the right goal is for you.

 Body Mass Index is the relation of height to weight.
 Obesity can cause diabetes and cardiovascular complications.

 This is a simple measurement of the waist.
 Carrying too much weight around your middle can increase your risk of developing diabetes and other diseases.